 Example of getting 3D models made

 Naomi is selling this blue vase:

-She uses the Shopify Experts Marketplace to find a Shopify Expert to create a 3D model of the vase.
-Naomi provides the expert with six high-quality photos taken with a camera with a 70 mm lens:
+She uses the Shopify Partner Directory to find a Shopify Partner to create a 3D model of the vase.
+Naomi provides the Partner with six high-quality photos taken with a camera with a 70 mm lens:

-Naomi gives the expert a measurement diagram with corresponding product dimensions in millimeters:
+Naomi gives the Partner a measurement diagram with corresponding product dimensions in millimeters: